cloudvista/vaa/readme.md

 ![](img/vaa-intro.png)

 ## Introduction
 To provide a modern, centralized cloud-based platform for veteran healthcare, VA has migrated all VistA systems to the VA Enterprise Cloud, a federally certified commercial cloud managed by Amazon Web Services.
-VA's new centralized cloud-based VA Health Cloud platform provides many new features and capabilities to VistA and veteran care.
+VA's new centralized cloud-based VA Health Cloud provides many new features and capabilities to VistA and veteran care.

 ![](img/vista-to-vaec.svg)